lilleman ba4503b4d1

 A plugin is a self-contained folder under plugins/ that the host discovers at boot — no registration step, no central wiring.
 Each plugin carries its own nav, routes, views, and CSS.

-This is the authoritative reference for the plugin API — the product's main surface.
-The contract is TypeScript (src/plugin-host/plugin.ts), so the types there are the single source of truth; the sections below explain them, the guarantees around them, and the rules the host enforces.
-A complete, runnable example lives in examples/plugins/scheduling/ — a public overview page, a permission-gated list page fetching upstream data (it points SCHEDULING_UPSTREAM at its backend; the dev compose ships a tiny mock, examples/shifts-upstream/), a CSRF-guarded form forwarding writes upstream, and a mix of public + role-gated nav.
-It is not pre-installed — plugins/ ships empty so you mount your own.
-To run it in dev, copy it in (cp -r examples/plugins/scheduling plugins/scheduling, then restart) — the dev compose already points SCHEDULING_UPSTREAM at its mock backend.
-Copy it to plugins/<id>/ and adapt.
+The contract is TypeScript (src/plugin-host/plugin.ts); the types there are the source of truth and the sections below explain them and the rules the host enforces.
+A runnable example lives in examples/plugins/scheduling/ — a public overview page, a permission-gated list page over an upstream service, a CSRF-guarded form, and a mix of public + gated nav. plugins/ ships empty, so copy it in to run it (cp -r examples/plugins/scheduling plugins/scheduling, then restart); the dev compose already points SCHEDULING_UPSTREAM at its mock backend (examples/shifts-upstream/).

 Anatomy of a plugin